w3f/Grants-Program/applications/ipfs_utilities_2.md

 ## Development Status :open_book:

 A concept and solution draft was created as part of this application and can be found in the Project Details chapter.
-We took time on Milestone 1 and 2 to discuss and discover issues and find solutions.
+We took time on the IPFS utilities project to discuss and discover issues and find solutions.

-You can find the current project here:
+You can find the previous ipfs utilities project here:
 👉 [IPFS Utilities for Substrate](https://github.com/TDSoftware/substrate-ipfs)

 ## Development Roadmap :nut_and_bolt:

 The project is split into two Milestones.
-The first Milestone (Milestone 3) will include the implementation of the RPC API.
+The first Milestone will include the implementation of the RPC API.
 Afterwards we are going to focus on accepting InputStreams as input parameters for the RPC API.
 Please check the details below.

 ### Overview